On a generalization of affinoid varieties: Archimedean dagger affinoid subdomains

+the usual set of analytic functions on the open disk $G$ and the projective limit bornology we are considering on it is the von Neumann bornology of the Frech\'et structure classically considered on $\cO_X(G)$. \end{exa}

-We can give now another proof of Tate's acyclicity for rational coverings, with $k$ archimedean, exploiting the isomorphism given in \ref{thm_steinness}.
+We give now another proof of Tate's acyclicity for rational coverings, in the case $k$ is archimedean, exploiting the isomorphism given in \ref{thm_steinness}.

-\begin{thm} (Tate acyciclity for $k$ archimedean) \\ Let $\cM(A) = X$ be a dagger affinoid space over $\C$ and consider on it the $G$-topology given by finite coverings by rational subdomains.
-Then, the presheaf $U \mapsto A_U$ is acyclic. \begin{proof} Let's consider covering of $X$, $\{ U_1, ..., U_n \}$, made by rational $k$-dagger subdomains.
-We can suppose that each $U_i$ is roomy, otherwise it has zero measure and is necessarily contained in some other (roomy) element of the covers.
-We saw that $X$ is a pro-Stein space that can be presented with the formula
+\begin{thm} (Tate's acyciclity for $k$ archimedean) \\ Let $\cM(A) = X$ be a dagger affinoid space over $\C$ and consider on it the $G$-topology given by finite coverings by rational subdomains.
+Then, the presheaf $U \mapsto A_U$ is acyclic. \end{thm} \begin{proof} Consider a covering of $X$, $\{ U_1, ..., U_n \}_{1 \le i \le n}$, made by rational $k$-dagger subdomains.
+We can suppose that each $U_i$ is roomy, otherwise it has zero measure and is necessarily contained in some other (roomy) element of the covers. $X$ can be seen as a pro-Stein space that can be presented with the formula